fhiso/legacy-format/data-model.md

 Dates are represented using a somewhat involved syntax with three entry points, documented below.

-{.ednote ...} The following is the EBNF for date payloads, but it lacks semantics
+{.ednote ...} The following is nearly the EBNF for date payloads, but it (a) lacks semantics and (b) fails to permit additional whitespace

     Date    ::= greg | juln | hebr | fren | future